At the Department of Engineering Technology at the University of North Texas, we define “technology” as:

 In many circles, ET is described as hands-on or applied engineering.
 Therefore, a graduate education in ET is naturally engaging, translational and applied.

-The Department of Engineering Technology is offering a Master of Science in Engineering Systems (MSES) to current students through the Summer 2014 semester.
-Effective Fall 2013, the program will be renamed Master of Science in Engineering Technology (MSET).
-This degree offers the following concentrations:
+The Department of Engineering Technology is offering a Master of Science with a major in Engineering Technology (MSET) with the following concentrations:

 - construction management